 A black bear navigates across glacial areas in search of food

 98% of the United States Brown Bear population lives in Alaska.
-Grizzly bears are a sub-species, as are the larger Kodiak bears which inhabit Kodiak Island.
+Although, Grizzly bears are a sub-species, as are the larger Kodiak bears which inhabit Kodiak Island.
 If viewed from a safe distance, you can find the smaller black bear, and the illusive polar bear inhabits the Arctic coastline.

 Caribou, often referred to as reindeer, can be seen in the tundra regions and mountainous areas.
 Often seen grazing on roadsides and marshy areas, Alaska moose are the largest in the world.
 And the all-white Mountain goats enjoy the rough and rocky slopes of the Chugach and Wrangell Mountains.

 The small herd of Bison in Alaska are direct descendants of Bison transplanted from Montana in 1928.
 Now, there are about four herds and 900 bison roaming free across the state from this project.
 Situated away from most predators, Dall Sheep live in rocky steep terrain and are noted for the ram’s curling horns.
-Sometimes you may spot them as just tiny specks of white on the mountain sides.
+Subsequently, you may spot them as just tiny specks of white on the mountain sides.

 Aquatic and Aviatory Species

-This Mallard dives underwater in search of more food in one of the many wetland areas in Alaska
+A Mallard duck dives underwater in search of more food

 You will also find Alaska wildlife in waterways.
 Salmon swim in from the ocean and follow the freshwater stream of their birth to lay their eggs.
-Trout inhabit most stream.
+Additionally, trout inhabit most streams.
 Orca swim and pack-hunt in the ocean from Southeast Alaska to the Aleutian Islands.
 Other whale species and dolphins, halibut, crab, and shrimp are plentiful.
 Otters frequent kelp forest as you can hear seals barking from across harbors.